Models of Hyperelliptic Curves with Tame Potentially Semistable Reduction: Introduction

-The cluster picture $\Sigma_{C/K}$ comes with a natural action of $\GK=\Gal(\overline{K}/K)$.
-The cluster picture, along with the valuation of the leading coefficient and this action is all we need to calculate a combinatorial description of the minimal SNC model of $C$.
+The cluster picture $\Sigma_{C/K}$ comes with a natural action of $\GK=\Gal(\overline{K}/K)$ and, along with the valuation of the leading coefficient $v_K(c_f)$, this action is all we need to calculate a combinatorial description of the minimal SNC model of $C$.

 \begin{thm} Let $K$ be a complete discretely valued field with algebraically closed residue field of characteristic $p>2$.
 Let $C:y^2 = f(x)$ be a hyperelliptic curve over $K$ with tame potentially semistable reduction.
 Then the dual graph, with genus and multiplicity, of the special fibre of the minimal SNC model of $C/K$ is completely determined by $\Sigma_{C/K}$ (with depths), the valuation of the leading coefficient $v_K(c_f)$ of $f$, and the action of $\GK$. \end{thm}